What Is Transitional Living?

 - Safe zone to build up strength and skills in recovery before facing real world chaos

-- Confidence builds with strengths and skills, making for a smooth evolution to permanent living arrangements
+- Building confidence with strengths and skills, making for a smooth evolution to permanent living arrangements

 Let Best Drug Rehab Help